raphamorim/raphamorim.github.com/_posts/2015-04-7-sorry-i-dont-trust-in-console-time.md

 ---
 layout: post
-title: "Sorry bro, I simply don't trust in Console.Time"
+title: "Sorry bro, I simply don't trust in Console.Time or neither similar."
 description: "It's normal for performance testing.
 Many developers have chosen to use the console.time or in some cases attest to the process speed using setInterval"
 link: 'http://raphamorim.github.io/sorry-i-dont-trust-in-console-time'
 language: 'en'